Localization sequences for logarithmic topological cyclic homology: Introduction

 \subsection{Acknowledgments}

 The authors would like to thank Christian Ausoni, Tobias Barthel, \"Ozg\"ur Bay{\i}nd{\i}r, S{\o}ren Galatius, Alexander Kupers, Tommy Lundemo, and Oscar Randal-Williams for helpful discussions related to this project.
-Moreover, they would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme Equivariant homotopy theory in context, where work on this paper was undertaken.
-This work was partially supported by EPSRC grant EP/Z000580/1 and a grant from the Simons foundation.
+Moreover, the authors would like to thank the referee for useful comments.
+They would also like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme ``Equivariant homotopy theory in context'', where work on this paper was undertaken.
+This work was partially supported by EPSRC grant EP/Z000580/1, a grant from the Simons foundation, and the Dutch Research Council (NWO) ENW-XL grant ``Symmetry on the interface of topology and higher algebra'' \href{https://doi.org/10.61686/DGZBU69810}{doi:10.61686/DGZBU69810}.